gesiscss/ChatDashboard/README.md

 into an R-dataframe while extracting features of interest, select for themselves which parts of the data they want to donate, and gives them access to a dashboard with interactive visualizations after donating data.
 Participants can only donate anonymous or anonimized information and the webapp can be configured to automatically filter out chat participants that have not posted a consent message into the chat.
 All data is encrypted before being stored persistently on the server.

 ## Example
-You can find a hosted instance of ChatDashboard [here](https://shiny.molekulare-psychologie.de/jkohne/ChatDashboardShowcase/?id=ShowcaseUser).
-You can log in with the string coming after the `?id=` part in the url as a username and `password` as a password.
+You can find a hosted instance of ChatDashboard [here](https://l.linklyhq.com/l/1kUiI/?id=ShowCasePpt).
+You can log in by adding the string coming after the `/?id=` part in the url as a username and `password` as a password.
 You can either inspect your own chat logs that you exported yourself, or use one generated with `WhatsR::create_chatlog()`.
-This instance is configured so that no data is persistently stored on the server.
+This instance is configured so that **no data is persistently stored** on the server.

 ## Scientific Use
 If you are using this webapp for your research, please cite it accordingly.